Starmapo/FNF-PsychEngine-Extra/README.md

 For Mac, you need to install [Xcode](https://apps.apple.com/us/app/xcode/id497799835).
 After that, run `lime test mac -debug` (remove "-debug" for official releases) in the project's directory and then run the executable file in export/release/mac/bin.

 For Linux, you only need to open a terminal in the project directory and run `lime test linux -debug` (remove "-debug" for official releases) and then run the executable file in export/release/linux/bin.

+To build for 32-bit, just add `-32` to the `lime test` command.

+`lime test windows -32`